H0bbyist/tCoinBlockchain/README.md

 An elementary blockchain built utilizing the youTube video series, "Simply Explained - Savjee".

-Javascript it used to demonstrate basic blockchain elements and how they work.
+Javascript is used to demonstrate basic blockchain elements and how they work.